6 HIV-associated infections

 6-34 Is TB infection common in the general population in South Africa?

-Infection with TB bacteria is very common, and it is estimated that almost 50% of all South Africans are infected, especially during childhood.
-However, only about 10% of healthy, HIV-negative people with TB infection develop tuberculosis disease during their lifetime.
-Therefore, TB infection is far more common than tuberculosis in the general population.
+Infection with TB bacteria is very common, and it is estimated that almost 50% of all South Africans are infected, especially during childhood, and then continue to have latent TB.
+However, only about 10% of healthy, HIV-negative people with latent TB infection develop tuberculosis during their lifetime.
+Therefore, latent TB infection is far more common than tuberculosis in the general population.

 TB infection is very common in South Africa.